What Is Incognito Mode and Is It Really Safe?

 The incognito mode is good if you want to hide what you do online from the people that use the same device.
 It deletes your history and cookies after you close the incognito window, but saves bookmarks and downloads.
 In incognito mode your location is visible and your IP address stays the same, which can be used to track you.
 The websites you visit and the ISP will still know everything you do online, and your traffic isn’t protected.

 If you want to hide your real location and IP address, as well as make it impossible for the ISP to track what you do online and sell your data, use ClearVPN.
-It encrypts your web-traffic and secures your personal data with the best industry-grade algorithms.
-With ClearVPN you can easily change your IP address and to browse privately and securely.
+It encrypts your web traffic and secures your personal data with the best industry-grade algorithms.
+With ClearVPN you can easily change your IP address and browse privately and securely.
 Learn more about ClearVPN here.